 - Three letters of recommendation (ECE professors are preferred).

-To be eligible for the ECE combined BS/MS or BS/PhD program, students must satisfy the following minimum criteria:
+To be eligible for the combined degree program, students must satisfy the following minimum criteria:

 - Must have a 4EG senior status and at least a year left as an undergraduate before beginning the BS/MS or BS/PhD program.

 - Must have a GRE score of 310 or higher.
 A GRE Analytical Writing score of 3.5 is required.